lasseufpa/ITU-Challenge-ML5G-PHY-RL/README.md

 # Radio Strike

+Here you find the code for the “ITU-ML5G-PS-006: ML5G-PHY-Reinforcement learning: scheduling and resource allocation”, which is part of the “ITU Artificial Intelligence/Machine Learning in 5G Challenge.

-Details about the challenge are available at http://ai5gchallenge.ufpa.br.
+Details about this challenge are available at http://ai5gchallenge.ufpa.br.

 Registration link: https://challenge.aiforgood.itu.int/match/matchitem/39